Dana Center Role

 Anne taught various high school mathematics courses at the middle school level and also coached basketball and tennis.
 She is interested in exposing students to the beauty of mathematics, developing students’ analytical skills, and ensuring that all students have access to high-quality and engaging mathematics instruction.

-M.A., Mathematics, University of Texas at Austin, UTeach Summer Masters Program
+M.A., Mathematics, The University of Texas at Austin, UTeach Summer Masters Program

 Focusing on congruence mappings.
 Presented at the Conference for the Advancement of Mathematics Teaching (CAMT), Fort Worth, TX (July 2017).